Database audit logging

 -

-User activity log — logs each query before it is run on the database.
+User activity log – Logs each query before it's run on the database.

 The user activity log is useful primarily for troubleshooting purposes.
 It tracks information about the types of queries that both the users and the system perform in the database.

-Log files are not as current as the base system log tables, STL_USERLOG and STL_CONNECTION_LOG.
+Log files are not as current as the system log tables which are STL_USERLOG and STL_CONNECTION_LOG.
 Records that are older than, but not including, the latest record are copied to log files.

 Connection log